Views: 1

 they all found life by the light of the Presence.

-In the face of greatness and immensity, we find ourselves small and annihilated, but in this we find our creaturely condition, preparing us to recognize the source of life.
-This purification reduces the soul of these birds to smoke, but a particular kind of smoke known as “tutiyâ”: this word indicates the condensation of smoke that collects on the walls of the furnace after the smelting of lead and zinc; this substance is used as a remedy for the eyes.
+In front of greatness and immensity, we find ourselves small and annihilated, but in this we find our condition of creatures, preparing us to recognize the source of life.
+This purification reduces the soul of these birds to smoke, but a particular kind of smoke known as “tutiyâ“: this word indicates the condensation of smoke that collects on the walls of the furnace after the smelting of lead and zinc; this substance is used as a remedy for the eyes.
 This indicates that this purification prepares the birds for vision.
-We might wonder about the word “shame”, “hayâ”, which appears twice, to tell us that at this stage, only this shame purifies us, that by lowering us, gives us access to the vision of God’s work, which purifies us.
+We might wonder about the word “shame”, “hayâ“, which appears twice, to tell us that at this stage, only this shame purifies us, that by lowering us, gives us access to the vision of God’s work, which purifies us.
 This word could also be linked to the word life.
-Being ashamed, acknowledging our sins, is a purification of our life, a veil that falls over our reality.
-This life is renewed by the light of His Presence, which doesn’t leave us despondent, but lifts us up step by step to Him.
-This word Presence, in Persian “hedhrat”, is also used as an honorific title for a person to whom we dedicate all our respect.
-But its root, in Arabic “hadhar”, means to be there, to be present, and it is His presence that confers respect on those who represent Him, on the prophets.
+Being ashamed, acknowledging our sins, is a purification of our life, a veil over our reality which is removed.
+This life is renewed by the light of His Presence, which doesn’t leave us dejected, but lifts us up step by step to Him.
+This word Presence, in Persian “hedhrat“, is also used as an honorific title for a person to whom we dedicate all our respect.
+But its root, in Arabic “hadhar“, means to be there, to be present, and it is His presence that confers respect on those who represent Him, on the prophets.

-2thstep: The Creator purifies us from all evil deeds and omissions.
+2nd stage: The Creator purifies us from all evil deeds and omissions.
 This state provokes an initial amazement: man sees himself as created anew, without his sins.

 باز از سر بندهٔ نو جان شدند باز از نوعی دگر حیران شدند